kubernetes/website/content/en/docs/reference/scheduling/profiles.md

 Each stage is exposed in a extension point.
 Plugins provide scheduling behaviors by implementing one or more of these extension points.

-You can specify scheduling profiles for kube-scheduler in a configuration file (via `--config` flag) using the component config APIs ([`v1alpha1`](https://pkg.go.dev/k8s.io/kube-scheduler@{{< param "fullversion" >}}/config/v1alpha1?tab=doc#KubeSchedulerConfiguration) or [`v1alpha2`](https://pkg.go.dev/k8s.io/kube-scheduler@{{< param "fullversion" >}}/config/v1alpha2?tab=doc#KubeSchedulerConfiguration)).
+You can specify scheduling profiles by running `kube-scheduler --config <filename>`, using the component config APIs ([`v1alpha1`](https://pkg.go.dev/k8s.io/kube-scheduler@{{< param "fullversion" >}}/config/v1alpha1?tab=doc#KubeSchedulerConfiguration) or [`v1alpha2`](https://pkg.go.dev/k8s.io/kube-scheduler@{{< param "fullversion" >}}/config/v1alpha2?tab=doc#KubeSchedulerConfiguration)).
 The `v1alpha2` API allows you to configure kube-scheduler to run